Christianity and Druze: In Lebanon

-Before and during the Lebanese Civil War (1975–90), the Druze were in favor of Pan-Arabism and Palestinian resistance represented by the PLO.
+Before and during the Lebanese Civil War (1975–1990), the Druze were in favor of Pan-Arabism, Arab nationalism and Palestinian resistance represented by the PLO.
 Many of the community supported the Progressive Socialist Party formed by their leader Kamal Jumblatt and they fought alongside other leftist and Palestinian parties against the Lebanese Front that was mainly constituted of Christians.
+At the time, the Lebanese government and economy were running under the significant influence of elites within the Maronite Christian community (Maronite politics).
+Christians mostly sided with the Western world while Druze, pan-Arabists, and leftists mostly sided with Soviet-aligned Arab countries.
 In August 2001, Maronite Catholic Patriarch Nasrallah Boutros Sfeir toured the predominantly Druze Chouf region of Mount Lebanon and visited Mukhtara, the ancestral stronghold of Druze leader Walid Jumblatt.
 The tumultuous reception that Sfeir received not only signified a historic reconciliation between Maronites and Druze, who fought a war in 1983–1984, but underscored the fact that the banner of Lebanese sovereignty had broad multi-confessional appeal and was a cornerstone for the Cedar Revolution in 2005.

+For historical and political reasons, social and economic conditions vary among Lebanon's sects.
+Christians in Beirut dominated the most lucrative financial and commercial sectors, while Muslims had a significant presence in lower value-added industrial sectors.
+Muslims generally comprised the majority of the working class, while Christians predominated in the middle and upper classes (about 75%), also owning most small and medium-sized enterprises.
+Researcher Gordon observed that in 1980, the financial income of Christians was approximately 16% higher than that of the Druze and about 58% higher than that of the Shiites.